 On June 1, 2023, the Company gave notice to Pediment that it will drop certain leases and claim holdings within the Kelly Creek Project, as permitted by the option to enter joint venture agreement with amendments.
-The claims dropped represented approximately 60% of the original claim holdings and included the claims under the Genesis agreement.
-As a result of the termination of certain leases and claim holdings, the Company incurred a write-off of E&E assets of \$353,456 which was recorded in the statement of loss and comprehensive loss.
+The claims dropped represented approximately 60% of the original combined land holdings and included the claims under the Genesis agreement.
+The entire Tomera Ranch private property has been retained.
+As a result of the termination of certain leases and claim holdings, the Company incurred a write-off of E&E assets of \$353,456 which was recorded in the statement of earnings (loss) and comprehensive loss.